Erythronium rostratum

-Erythronium rostratum, the yellow fawnlily or golden-star, is a plant species native to the south-central part of the United States (Kansas, Missouri, Oklahoma, Ohio, Texas, Alabama, Arkansas, Kentucky, Louisiana, and Tennessee).
+Erythronium rostratum, the yellow trout lily, yellow fawnlily, beaked trout lily, or golden-star, is a plant species native to the south-central part of the United States (Kansas, Missouri, Oklahoma, Ohio, Texas, Alabama, Arkansas, Kentucky, Louisiana, and Tennessee).

 Erythronium rostratum produces egg-shaped bulbs up to 20 mm long.
 Leaves are lanceolate, up to 20 cm long.
 Scape is up to 10 cm tall, bearing one yellow flower.